MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/installation-scenario/cloud-installation.md

 Quiz: From the previous step what components do you recognize in this template?

 -----------
 In the case of this workshop, because you need a complete authoring environment with a process server where you can test your assets, we could (or should) deploy the authoring environment.
-However due to the restrictions of this environment (the platform does not provide persistent storage), we will use the ephemeral template instead.
+However due to the restrictions of this environment (the Katacoda platform does not provide persistent storage), we will use the ephemeral template instead.

 <img src="../../assets/middleware/rhpam-7-workshop/rhpam70-ephimeral-template.png" width="600" />